Category Archives: malcolmkoch, membraneart,

 SALA Festival 2022 – Entry number 117

 The South Australian Living Artist (SALA) Festival is a statewide annual event showcasing a range of artists throughout August.
 It was established in 1998 to promote and celebrate the many talented visual artists in South Australia.
-The aim was -and remains- to extend visual arts audiences, and as an umbrella organisation, to have a continued policy of inclusiveness allowing all South Australian visual artists of any level and working in any medium to play a part.
+The aim was – and remains – to extend visual arts audiences and, as an umbrella organisation, to have a continued policy of inclusiveness, allowing all South Australian visual artists of any level and working in any medium to play a part.

-After several years of participation, this year Malcolm Koch’s exhibition will showcase a range of works including his latest series called ‘Double Story’.
+After several years of participation, this year Malcolm Koch’s exhibition will showcase a range of works, including his latest series called ‘Double Story’.
 The idea where one ‘expression’ creates many — intertwined within the same plane and its reverse side — with an equal degree of value.
-Being able to interchange to the ‘other’ side creates a co-dependent relationship from one to the other which maybe viewed as completing the experience.
+Being able to interchange to the ‘other’ side creates a co-dependent relationship from one to the other, which may be viewed as completing the experience.

 That said.
 Not getting the whole picture in one go is part of the human condition.
 This work offers a glimpse of the whole.
 However, we can only observe the work from one side at a time.
-Therefore, by describing something that’s the same for both sides, regardless of which side you‘re on is a realisation that our inability to engage with its entirety is real.
+Therefore, describing something that’s the same for both sides, regardless of which side you‘re on, is a realisation that our inability to engage with its entirety is real.
 Nevertheless, it is through the inverse (reciprocal expressions) that truth is revealed.
-That there are two sides to every story, yet, it is all one.
+That there are two sides to every story, yet it is all one.

 Malcolm's SALA guide entry